 - Can it be combined easily with other data for analysis?

-Data curation is the process of transforming data from its original build and native management into a series of datasets that are formatted to the needs of the data consumer.
+Data Curation is the process of transforming data from its original build and native management into a series of datasets that are easily discoverable by and formatted to the needs of the data consumer.

 As a reminder, all datasets on CIM can be accessed through the portal’s application programming interface (API).

 Look for indications that distinct effort has gone into ensuring the data is presented in the appropriate size and scale.
 This means that tables are built to present a meaningful collection of fields, so as to minimize the number of different API calls required to convey a story or produce an app with the data.
-Different tables should be selected and combined to produce a final product that is based on the breakdown of a database based on its internal themes and maximized for interpretation by the user.
-This size is determined in the publishing process by a data architect who knows the right way to balance the breakdown of tables between groups that encourage theme discoverability and groups that are so segmented that they become inefficient.
+Different tables should be selected and combined to produce a final product based on the breakdown of the database’s internal themes and maximized for interpretation by the user.
+This size of each resulting table is determined in the publishing process by a data architect who knows the right way to balance the breakdown of tables between groups that encourage theme discoverability and groups that are so segmented that they become inefficient.

-The Labor Market Information system (LMI) of the Colorado Department of Labor and Employment (CDLE) is a large database of more than 70 tables.
-The portion of the dataset that is public has been through the extract, transform and load (ETL) process from the LMI database and loaded onto the CIM as five separate tables:
+The Related Datasets section of the metadata has other datasets that could be joined (come from the same source) or have a similar theme (come from a different source at the same agency, or a similar source at different agencies).
+All of the CDLE datasets provide a good example, as the two Occupational Projections datasets are related.
+Additionally, the Labor Market Information system (LMI) of the Colorado Department of Labor and Employment (CDLE) is a large database of more than 70 tables.
+The portion of the dataset that is public has been through the ETL (extract, transform and load) process from the LMI database and loaded onto the CIM as five separate tables:

 - Employment by Industry